Geriatric and Palliative Medicine

 Statistics and Epidemiology

 This division takes primary responsibility for the teaching of statistical methods and medical research design in the medical school curriculum.
 In particular, the Principles of Medical Research course in the first year of the traditional curricular track is run out of the department.
-Unit members also take responsibility for coordinating the statistics and epidemiology material in the school's problem-based learning track, known as the Program for Integrated Learning, or PIL.
+Unit members also take responsibility for coordinating the statistics and epidemiology material in the school's problem-based learning track.

 Other educational activities have been associated with the division in recent years.
 For example, an FCPM faculty member teaches the statistics class in the Biomedical Graduate Program, which includes students in the Medical Laboratory Animal Science program.
 That same faculty member teaches in the annual Foundations of Medical Research course, offered to residents and fellows, and offers basic research and statistics classes to fellows and residents in several departments.